-After the efforts to jumpstart the observer programs, the next task was to begin to enter, organize, and standardize the databases from all the participating countries.
-A database program on MS Access 2003 was prepared including all observer forms, entry data programs, queries, etc. The programs were sent to all countries and a week-long training session was held in Manta for all participants.
-During the training an overall review of the data collection system took place, and improvements were made in many sections.
-The programs were also sent to the other countries, and the training was done remotely.
-After the training, the programs started entering the data in a common format database.
+After initiating the observer programs, the next task was to enter, organize, and standardize the data from all the participating countries.
+A database program was prepared, including all observer forms, entry data programs, queries, etc. The program was sent to all countries and a week-long training session was held